maxwellabgit/Databasics-Endpoints/README.md

 # MSSQL to Databricks with Databricks Secrets

 This project is based on a few real-world scenarios where I needed to connect MSSQL Server to Databricks to perform some data transformations and push to a separate database.
-Any privelidged or otherwise sensitive information is replaced with general terms.

 ## Our goals in this project are:
  1. Retrieve our credentials from Databricks's native dbutils secrets functionality.